Google Cloud Security and Compliance

 Defense in depth describes the multiple layers of defense that protect Google’s network from external attacks.
 Only authorized services and protocols that meet our security requirements are allowed to traverse it; anything else is automatically dropped.
 Industry-standard firewalls and access control lists (ACLs) are used to enforce network segregation.
 All traffic is routed through custom GFE (Google Front End) servers to detect and stop malicious requests and Distributed Denial of Service (DDoS) attacks.
 Additionally, GFE servers are only allowed to communicate with a controlled list of servers internally; this “default deny” configuration prevents GFE servers from accessing unintended resources.
 Logs are routinely examined to reveal any exploitation of programming errors.
 Access to networked devices is restricted to authorized personnel.

 G Suite customers’ data is encrypted when it’s on a disk, stored on backup media, moving over the Internet, or traveling between data centers.
 Providing cryptographic solutions that address customers’ data security concerns is our commitment.
 Encryption is an important piece of the G Suite security strategy, helping to protect your emails, chats, Google Drive files, and other data.
-Additional details on how data is protected at rest, in transit, on backup media and details on encryption key management can be found in our G Suite Encryption Whitepaper.
+Additional details on how data is protected at rest, in transit, on backup media and details on encryption key management can be found on our encryption page.

 Google designs the components of our platform to be highly redundant.
 This redundancy applies to our server design, how we store data, network and Internet connectivity, and the software services themselves.
 This “redundancy of everything” includes the handling of errors by design and creates a solution that is not dependant on a single server, data center, or network connection.
 Google’s data centers are geographically distributed to minimize the effects of regional disruptions such as natural disasters and local outages.
 In the event of hardware, software, or network failure, data is automatically shifted from one facility to another so that G Suite customers can continue working in most cases without interruption.
 Customers with global workforces can collaborate on documents, video conferencing and more without additional configuration or expense.
 Global teams share a highly performant and low latency experience as they work together on a single global network.